The War Between the Classes

 The War Between The Classes is a novel written by Gloria D. Miklowitz.

 The novel explores how society can overcome the stereotypes taught by media through its teen-aged protagonist.
 The book focuses on the main character, Amy, as she struggles to keep a good relationship with her boyfriend throughout the story due to the disapproval of their parents.
-It also focuses on the color armband game, and Amy's feelings as she goes against all the laws of the game.
+It also focuses on the colour armband game, and Amy's feelings as she goes against all the laws of the game.

 The novel was adapted into a television special, as part of the CBS Schoolbreak Special series.